EmmanuelInyang/altschool-second-semester/vagrant-project/documentation.md

 <h1>vagrant-ubuntu.sh</h1>

 ## Vagrant LAMP Stack Deployment

-<p>This script automates the setup and deployment of a LAMP (Linux, Apache, MySQL, PHP) stack on two Vagrant virtual machines, referred to as the "Master" and "Slave" nodes.
-To accomplish this, It performs the following steps:</p>
+This script automates the setup and deployment of a LAMP (Linux, Apache, MySQL, PHP) stack on two Vagrant virtual machines, referred to as the "Master" and "Slave" nodes.
+To accomplish this, It performs the following steps:

    - Configure the Vagrantfile with the defined VM settings.
    - Create and provision the Master and Slave VMs.